The WW diet (also known as Weight Watchers) is one of the most famous diets around.

-With Weight Watchers, you can either become an online member, or go to regular group meetings.
+You can either become an online member, or go to regular group meetings.

-If you choose to be an online member, the Weight Watchers website has all sorts of resources to help members – you can track how many SmartPoints you’ve got left, record the exercise you’ve done and calculate the amount of SmartPoints in whatever you’re eating.
+If you choose to be an online member, the website has all sorts of resources to help members – you can track how many SmartPoints you’ve got left, record the exercise you’ve done and calculate the amount of SmartPoints in whatever you’re eating.

 If you decide to go to meetings, you’ll get weighed and discuss different issues with your leader, such as why you’re overeating, strategies for dealing with special events like birthdays and easy ways to fit exercise into your lifestyle.

 You can also swap Weight Watchers recipes with your group leader and fellow members, to ensure that you don’t get bored!